-Orientation is required for all new students and is an opportunity to introduce you to the MEM program.
-A detailed orientation schedule for your program will be sent to you in the months prior to your arrival and will be posted here.
+Orientation is required for all new students and is an opportunity to introduce you to the Duke Engineering Management program.
+Look for a detailed orientation schedule that will be sent to you prior to your arrival.
+It will also be posted here.